jack-zheng/MimoV2/README.md

 integrate with SQLITE
 1. use flask-migrate to manage the db migrate, upgrade which is a impl of Alembic
 2. has write the script to do db action
-3. python manage_db.py db migrate + upgrade, then the db schema will be changed
+3. usage of alembic db management
-4. python manage_db.py db migrate --message 'some message you want'
+    *. python manage_db.py db migrate --message 'some message you want' *. python manage_db.py db upgrade, then the db schema will be changed *. python manage_db.py db history, to check the change history
-5. sqlite is not support the rename of column, so I have to do this db change manually
+4. SQLITE is not support the rename of column, so I have to do this db change manually

 usage of Coverage.py
 1. coverage run test.py | this command finish the data collect